HildoBijl/stepwise/packages/input-exercises/README.md

 })
 ```

-The builders combine the supplied registry with the fundamental Integer and MultipleChoice value types, validate the result, store that resolved registry on the exercise, and extract its adapters once.
-Serialization adapters handle generated and stored parameters, input-value adapters interpret every submitted input, and equality adapters are included in `CheckInputData` for grading.
+The builders combine the supplied registry with the fundamental Integer and MultipleChoice value types, validate it, and capture its adapters privately.
+The built exercise exposes `valueOperations` with `deserializeParameters`, `interpretInput`, `toInputValue`, and `areValuesEqual`; consumers never need the registry or its adapters.
+Generated parameters and submitted actions use the same captured operations internally.
 An omitted registry therefore still provides Integer and MultipleChoice interpretation and equality without exercise-level configuration.

 Use `combineValueTypes` from [@step-wise/value-types](https://www.npmjs.com/package/@step-wise/value-types) when an exercise needs more than one domain.
 Duplicate type names and incomplete adapters throw instead of being silently overwritten.